Perman: Plot

-Birdman instructs Mitsuo that if a Perman's identity becomes known to others, he would be turned into an animal (in the original manga, his brain cells would be destroyed).
+Birdman instructs Mitsuo that if a Perman's identity becomes known to others, he would be turned into an animal.
+(Note: Originally, they would be mentally crippled.)
 To help keep Mitsuo's secret identity, Birdman gave Mitsuo a doppelgänger robot called a copy-robot (similarly to another Fujiko Fujio series, Bakeru-kun), who takes Mitsuo's place when he is Perman.
-During his duty as Perman, Mitsuo meets other Permans; Booby, Perko, and Peryan, (additionally, Perbo in the original manga), and they soon become best friends.
+During his duty as Perman, Mitsuo meets other Permans; Booby, Perko, and Peryan, (Note: Perbō was also one of the Permans but was omitted after 1983.) and they soon become best friends.
 The series then later revolves around the bonding between the Permans, their secret identities staying secret, and their adventures averting crime and disaster.

-Eventually, Birdman picks one of them to go to Bird Planet in order to help him stop a war on bird plant, deciding on Mitsuo.
-He bids farewell to his family and friends (in secret) and all of the others, promising to one day return as the best Perman in the galaxy, with his copy robot taking his place on Earth.
+Eventually, Birdman picks one of them to go to Bird Planet in order to train them to be his successor, deciding on Mitsuo.
+He bids farewell to his family and friends in secret and all the other Permans, promising to one day return as the best Perman in the galaxy, with his copy robot taking his place on Earth.